MicrosoftDocs/dataexplorer-docs/data-explorer/dashboard-customize-visuals.md

 ## Imbed images

-You can imbed images in your dashboards using Markdown text.
+You can imbed images in your dashboard tiles using Markdown text.

 For more information on GitHub Flavored Markdown, see [GitHub Flavored Markdown Spec](https://github.github.com/gfm/).